Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 This makes use of a new type of public transaction referred to as a *privacy marker transaction (PMT)*.
 Only the public privacy marker transaction is added to the chain.
 The private transaction is stored in the [Privacy Manager (Tessera)](PrivateTransactionManager.md) and is only available to the participants.

-This functionality is enabled using a new command line flag and genesis flag (see [Configuration Changes]).
+This functionality is enabled using a new command line flag and genesis flag (see [How To Use]).

 The advantages of using a Privacy Marker Transaction over a normal Private Transaction are as follows: